 How to use hemp oil for your skin

 There are so many different ways to incorporate hemp oil into your skin care routine.
-You can apply hemp seed oil straight to your skin after moisturising for an extra rich seal of hydration, or you can use it through hemp oil infused skin care products.
+The omega 3 fatty acids are best absorbed when you apply hemp seed oil straight to your skin after moisturising for an extra rich seal of hydration, or you can use it through hemp oil infused skin care products.

 One of our favourite ways to introduce hemp seed oil into your skin routine is through a hot cloth oil cleanse, and taking an extra 15 minutes or so during your cleansing routine can truly make all the difference to your complexion.